zhangzibin/cu-nmf/README.md

 $ ./NMF_sgd -train test.txt
 ```

-You should notice it's hard for SGD to turn parameters. -lrate and -iterMain -iterSub should be turned according your data.
+You should notice it's hard for GD to turn parameters. -lrate and -iterMain -iterSub should be turned according your data.